vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_10-analyze-time-stamped-data-with-time-series-insights.md

     When you run the query, this will split the graph to show the telemetry from each of the IoT Devices separately on the graph.

-1. At the top of the page, to have the display automatically refresh, set the **Auto refresh** toggle to **On**.

-    When **Auto refresh** is enabled, the display will be updated every _30 seconds_ to display the latest data.
-This only applies to the last 1 hour of available data.
+1. One the menu bar just above the data graph, click **Settings**.

+1. On the settings dialog, click **Auto refresh** and configure the display to refresh the most recent 30 minutes of data every 15 seconds.

-1. Notice the graph now displays the **temperature** sensor event data from the IoT Devices within Azure IoT Hub in a _Line Chart_.
+1. Notice that the graph displays the **temperature** sensor event data from the IoT Devices within Azure IoT Hub in a _Line Chart_.

 1. Notice the list of Device IDs to the left of the graph.

     Hovering the mouse over a specific Device ID will highlight it's data on the graph display.

 1. Take a moment to examine the temperature data (graphs) for the telemetry streaming into the system from the three simulated devices.

-    Notice that the temperature data for the **sensor-th-container0001** is influenced by the temperature of the transport mechanism, either the **sensor-th-truck0001** or the **sensor-th-airplane0001**.
-This provides an indication whether the sensor-th-container0001 is being transported by Truck or Airplane at those times.

 1. To add a second query to the display, click **Add new query**.